skeeto/scratch/place-2022/README.md

 * Colors are converted into a 32-element palette index (0-31).

-* Moderator rectangles — 20 in total — are unrolled into individual,
+* Moderation rectangles — 20 in total — are removed since, due to an export error, these events contain incorrect coordinates.
-  simultaneous events.

 The conversion process takes a couple of minutes on typical hardware.